knative/docs/docs/bookstore/page-4/create-sequence-to-streamline-ML-workflows.md

 ???+ success "Verify"

-    You can verify the status of the sequence very easily
+    You can verify the status of the Sequence very easily

     ```bash
     kubectl get sequences